Phi features: Tense

+This change utilizes /v-hne/ as can be compared with the verb present in sentence 1b), 'fallen'.

+Example 2) demonstrates the use of 'big' without inflecting for tense (/v-hne/), but instead we see, /-v/.

 Polarity agreement

 Verb negation in many languages, including English, is not subject to phi-feature agreement.
 However, there do exist some languages which possess the morphological variance that indicates agreement.
 As an example, one of these is the Ibibio language in Nigeria.
 In sentences with an auxiliary verb, the auxiliary verb is directly affixed with a negation agreement morpheme /í/, in place of the typical subject-verb agreement morphemes /á/ or /é/, and the non-auxiliary verb subject-verb agreement also changes in agreement with the negation, despite the fact that only the auxiliary undergoes negation.
 This double variation is shown in 1a-b), where I in the sentence gloss indicates the agreement affix /í/.
 In these examples, the verbs are undergoing morphological changes in order to be in agreement with the negation, regardless of whether they are directly negated or not.